-Well we don’t have any of those costs.
-Our daily costs include a hotel room, food, and our travel adventures.
+Well, we don’t have any of those costs.
+Our daily costs include a hotel room, food, and travel adventures.

 We’ve been spending quite a bit of time in SE Asia, and here you can get a really pleasant (dare I say fancy) hotel for under $30/night.
 And we rarely spend more than $10 per meal on food (unless booze is involved of course).
 And many of our adventures are relatively cheap, or even free.
 So we generally only spend about $50-100/day between the 2 of us.

 If you can stick to a $50/day budget for one year, your entire expenditures for that year will be less than $20,000.
 Granted, that’s a tight budget but still, lots of people spend $20,000 on a car.
 A CAR!
 You can choose to buy a car or TRAVEL THE WORLD FOR A YEAR!
 Of course, there are lots of other expenses to consider as well, but you get my point.

 UPDATE: We are currently living in Ho Chi Minh City and signed a 9-month lease on an apartment.
 Our monthly cost is $900 in rent and ~$85 in utilities, making our daily cost of housing about $33.